 Myth #4: ACA Reporting Is an Annual Activity

 If your midsized organization is one that handles all ACA compliance activities internally, there's even more reason to avoid viewing ACA reporting as an annual activity.
-In fact, there's no better time than the reporting "offseason" to ensure your infrastructure is prepared for next year.
+In fact, there's no better time than the reporting "offseason" to ensure your infrastructure is prepared.

 The ADP Midsized Owners study indicates that only half of business owners are confident in the interoperability of their payroll, HR and benefits systems to generate the data needed for reporting.
-Whether you're among the 50 percent concerned with data quality, or just trying to optimize processes for the coming year, there's no better time than the present to seek out the expertise necessary to make sure your data quality, processes and systems are both strong and agile enough to navigate the sometimes circuitous path to compliance.
+Whether you're among the 50 percent concerned with data quality, or just trying to optimize processes, there's no better time than the present to seek out the expertise necessary to make sure your data quality, processes and systems are both strong and agile enough to navigate the sometimes circuitous path to compliance.

-Myth #5: The Recent FLSA Changes Are No Big Deal
+Myth #5: The FLSA Changes Are No Big Deal

-The DOL's new overtime pay rule was enjoined, nationwide, by a Texas federal court judge on November 22, 2016, just before the new requirements were set to take effect on December 1, 2016.
+The DOL's overtime pay rule was enjoined, nationwide, by a Texas federal court judge on Nov.
+22, 2016, just before the new requirements were set to take effect on Dec.
+1, 2016.
 The rule would have more than doubled the required salary level, from $23,660 to $47,476 for a full-year worker, to qualify for the FLSA "white collar" exemptions.
 The DOL has appealed the ruling.

-The Department of Labor's "Duties Test" used to determine employee eligibility for exemption was not impacted by the most recent updates to the FLSA.
-However, as organizations face yet another change to compliance requirements, you shouldn't wait to review whether your executive, professional and administrative employees legally qualify for exemption.
+The Department of Labor's "Duties Test" used to determine employee eligibility for exemption was not impacted by updates to the FLSA.
+However, as organizations face changes to compliance requirements, you shouldn't wait to review whether your executive, professional and administrative employees legally qualify for exemption.

-Compliance management for midmarket companies has never been simple, and recent updates to the FLSA and changes in other applicable legislation haven't made the task any easier.
-But by employing the right combination of technology and expertise, midsized business owners can turn their previously reactive compliance efforts into more forward-thinking and agile compliance solutions.
+Compliance management for midmarket companies has never been simple, and updates to the FLSA and changes in other applicable legislation haven't made the task any easier.
+By employing the right combination of technology and expertise, midsized business owners can turn their previously reactive compliance efforts into more forward-thinking and agile compliance solutions.